Incident Mapping Specialist/Trailer Attendant

 • Data management, file backup, GPS data conversions

 This job usually requires setting up an enterprise-class computer network in an alfalfa field, fairgrounds or meadow.
-Once you have this up and running, you’ll spend the next week or three meeting Madison Avenue ad-agency-type production deadlines, fixing generators by headlamp, bathing in a converted semi-trailer, and eating tough steaks with inmates in a big circus tent.
+Once you have this up and running, you’ll spend the next week or three assisting agency personnel meet production deadlines, fixing generators by headlamp, bathing in a converted semi-trailer, and eating tough steaks with inmates in a big circus tent.

-We are looking for flexible, professional people who can support our team in any number of tasks, ranging from delivering supplies and cleaning trailers to designing geodatabases and helping our clients troubleshoot their internet connection.
+We are looking for flexible, professional people who can support our team in any number of tasks, ranging from delivering supplies and cleaning trailers to helping our clients troubleshoot their internet connection.

 Requirements